Home | Apple Pie Overnight Oats

 Best storage containers

-You can store cinnamon apple oats in basically any storage container that you have on hand.
+You can store cinnamon apple oats in basically any airtight container that you have on hand.
 I prefer to use glass storage containers.

 Mason jars are great if you need to meal prep this and take it on the go.